 You can edit incidents, create a report, add child incidents, and so on, as described in Incident Actions.

-You can filter entries by clicking .
-You can add any filter by selecting the checkbox or click to remove that action.
-The filter menu contains three types of War Room entities by which you can filter:
+You can add any filter by selecting the checkbox.
+The following are the types of War Room entities by which you can filter:

 Entry IDs are used to uniquely identify War Room entries in Cortex XSOAR.
 Entry IDs take the format